Stacktical/stacktical.github.io/_posts/2021-11-07-stacktical-dsla-protocol-dubai-defi-hackathon-blockchain-cryptocurrency-fintech-legaltech-insurtech-itsm-slm-sla-defi-nft.md

 e.g. Build a **$PAR Peg SLA**, to hedge against $PAR losing its peg against EUR.

-**💡 Of course, you are welcome to combine any number of sponsor platform in your developments.
-The winners and prizes will be announced live from Mimo's offices in Dubai on November 27, 2021!**
+💡 **You are welcome to combine any number of sponsor platform in your developments, to maximize your chances of winning and the size of your prize.**

 ## 📔 DSLA Protocol Developer Guide

-We will publish a lot more comprehensive instructions about getting involved with #DubaiDeFi soon, but our [Developer Guide](https://readme.stacktical.com/developer-guide/developer-toolkit-1/quick-start) is definitely a good place to get started.
+We will publish a lot more comprehensive instructions about getting involved with [#DubaiDeFi](https://twitter.com/search?q=%23DubaiDefi&src=typed_query&f=live) soon, but our [Developer Guide](https://readme.stacktical.com/developer-guide/developer-toolkit-1/quick-start) is definitely a good place to get started.

-## 🎧 Stay tuned for more announcements
+## 🎧 Stay tuned for more

 Make sure to follow [@stacktical](https://twitter.com/Stacktical) on Twitter for official announcements, and join our shiny new [Discord server](https://discord.gg/bknuhcXV) for technical talks.

+The [#DubaiDefi](https://twitter.com/search?q=%23DubaiDefi&src=typed_query&f=live) winners will be announced live from Mimo's offices in Dubai on November 27, 2021!**

+🍀 **Good luck to all participants!**

 ---